 WannaCry Ransomware Attack

-On 12th May 2017, the world has witnessed the most severe and massive cyber attacks of all time, known as WannaCry Ransomware attack.
+On 12th May 2017, the world has witnessed the most severe and massive cyber attack of all time, known as WannaCry Ransomware attack.
 In just one day, it affected more than 200,000 organizations in over 150 countries around the world.
 This cyber attack targetted computers running the Windows-based operating systems.

 Protect Against Ransomware Attacks

-The best way to protect against Ransomware attacks and other types of cyber extortion is taking backup of your computer system on a regular basis.
+The best way to protect against Ransomware attack and other types of cyber extortion is taking backup of your computer system on a regular basis.
 Also, update the software applications including Antivirus program regularly.

 Things to remember